 Required attendance activities are denoted on the student calendar.
 Review the University Catalog for policies about student absences.

-- Required immunizations, titers, and screenings are updated yearly and therefore subject to change.
-This information is included for reference only.
+Required immunizations are updated annually and therefore subject to change.

 - Required proof of the following immunizations prior to matriculation: